andrew-gordon/ChunkyMonkey/README.md

 * Handle nullable reference types
 * Check Chunk method doesn't already exist
 * Check MergeChunks method doesn't already exist
-* Check that the existing class is a partial class (if not, compiler warning)
 * Check that the existing class is not sealed (if so, compiler warning)
 * Check that the existing class is not static (if so, compiler warning)
 * Check that the existing class is not abstract (if so, compiler warning)